 Help your prospects recognize a problem in their business and let them discover that you are the solution.
 Specific examples of how we’ve done this on Pagemodo.com include:

 - We’ve highlighted the importance of posting regularly and its correlation with successful social media engagement.
+With Twitter lead generation cards, we’re able to monetize our audience engagement.

 - We show customers how much time we save with our platform vs. trying to manage their social media accounts manually.